microsoft/PowerPlatformConnectors/certified-connectors/LCP - iCordis/Readme.md

 The connector supports the following triggers:
 * `When a new submission is created for the e-loket form`: Get a notification when a new submission is created for the e-loket form and receive the ID of the new submission.

+## Obtaining Credentials
+1. Create an account in the CBO (https://#yourcbolink#/module/index/504)
+2. Send a request to helpdesk@lcp.be to give the created account access to the API.

+## Known Issues and Limitations
+Only LCP customers with the e-loket functionality can use this connector.

+## Deployment Instructions
+Please use [these instructions](https://learn.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps.